voidfiles/rachelbublitz.com/content/blog/2019-10-21-first-messy-draft-of-the-summer-i-howled.md

 *THE SUMMER I HOWLED* will be posted on [New Play Exchange](https://newplayexchange.org/users/275/rachel-bublitz) after I've made another pass through the script and fixed some of the problems.

 Also!
-Mark your calendars! *THE SUMMER I HOWLED* will premiere in October, 2020, directed by Jamie Wilcox!
+Mark your calendars! *THE SUMMER I HOWLED* will premiere in October, 2020, directed by Jamie Wilcox at the Egyptian YouTheatre!
 We'll also have a week long workshop if the play in the summer of 2020.

 Stay tuned for more updates and exciting announcements as we move closer.